“A room without books is like a body without a soul.”- Marcus Tullius Cicero

 Book of Majors, updated annually, from The College Board.

-College Access & Opportunity Guide, from the Center for Student Opportunity (CSO).
+I'm First!
+Guide to Colleges, from I'm First, formerly the Center for Student Opportunity (CSO).
 A terrific resource if you work with underrepresented populations.

 Colleges That Change Lives, recently updated with a few changes.
 Great for looking outside the box.

 The College Finder by Steven Antonoff.

 Creative Colleges: A Guide for Student Actors, Artists, Dancers, Musicians and Writers by Elaina Loveland.